-1.1.
-For the reasons given in this Notice and pursuant to section 56 of the Act, the Authority has decided to make an order prohibiting Mr Darren Lee Newton from performing any function in relation to any regulated activity carried on by an authorised person, exempt person or exempt professional firm.
+- 1.1.
+For the reasons given in this Notice and pursuant to section 56 of the Act, the Authority has made an order prohibiting Mr Darren Lee Newton from performing any function in relation to any regulated activity carried on by an authorised person, exempt person or exempt professional firm. - 1.2.
+Mr Newton referred the Decision Notice to the Tribunal on 16 April 2018.
+On 5 October 2018, his reference was struck out by the Tribunal because of noncompliance with the Tribunal Procedure (Upper Tribunal) Rules 2008. - 1.3.
+Accordingly, the Authority has today made the Prohibition Order in respect of Mr Newton.